Bondella1/VisionROI/README.md

 # Tasks for Tahia
 - In Project Data, add styling to Logout button
-- In Home or App component -> Get started button should direct to login page
+- In Home or App component -> Get started button should direct to login page (done)
-- If have time, remove home link in Project Data
+- If have time, remove home link in Project Data - least important